markhowellsmead/advanced-custom-field-groups/README.md

 This repository contains a series of reusbale configuration files for the Advanced Custom Fields plugin in WordPress.

 ##Usage
-Use the ACF's [JSON-loading function](https://www.advancedcustomfields.com/resources/local-json/) to load a configuration file in JSON format from within your theme or configuration plugin.
-Then use the [Clone field type](https://www.advancedcustomfields.com/resources/clone/) in your own project's field group to load the individual configuration across from the individual, modular configuration groups.
+Use ACF's [JSON-loading function](https://www.advancedcustomfields.com/resources/local-json/) to load a configuration file in JSON format from within your theme.
+(Add a folder `acf-json` in your theme so that a JSON file per field group is saved automatically when you save the field group configuration.
+This requires ACF version 5.)

+Use the [Clone field type](https://www.advancedcustomfields.com/resources/clone/) in your own project's field group to load the individual configuration across from the individual, modular configuration.

 If you need to amend and re-save the field configuration files, import them using the ACF import tool, edit the field group, then re-export the file using the original file name and overwrite the former version in your theme or plugin.